-With increased confidence in the planned drilling targets, the Company then planned to raise sufficient funds to progress the drilling during the second half of 2020.
+In total 5,185 samples were analysed for a broad multi-element suite, with this extensive dataset providing excellent information to target priority drilling areas.
+With increased confidence in the planned drilling targets gained from this pathfinder strategy, the Company then raised £1.5m to progress the drilling during the second half of 2020.